 The additional benefit that Plan F includes, which is a big one, is coverage for your Medicare Part B deductible.

 Yes, with better benefits comes higher premiums, but if the premiums fall within your budget it’s well worth it given the extra financial security you’ll have.

 If Plan F is out of your price range, there’s a High Deductible coverage version option that has a much lower premium than could very well fit into your budget.

 Plan F High Deductible

-With Medicare Supplement High Deductible Plan F, you’re responsible for all of the out of pocket costs up to your annual deductible amount.
+With Medicare Supplement High Deductible Plan F, you’re responsible for all out of pocket costs up to your annual deductible amount.